 Because ETNs don't hold any portfolio securities, there are no dividend or interest rate payments paid to investors while the investor owns the ETN.
 ETN shares reflect the total return of the underlying index; the value of the dividends is incorporated into the index's return but is not issued regularly to the investor.
 Thus, unlike with many mutual funds and ETFs which regularly distribute dividends, ETN investors are not subject to short-term capital gains taxes.
 The short-term capital gains rate is equivalent to an individual's ordinary income tax rate.

-When the investor sells the ETN, the investor is subject to a long-term capital gains tax, currently 15%, but slated to rise to 20% in 2012.
+When the investor sells the ETN, the investor is subject to a long-term capital gains tax.
 The taxable event occurs only when the investor sells the ETN.
 With conventional ETFs, a long-term holder would be subject to capital gains tax each year.
 The ability to significantly boost returns by escaping annual taxes on dividends is a huge benefit to ETNs.
 However, this tax treatment does not apply to currency ETNs.

 It should be noted that ETNs do have an underlying foundation.
 Typically, they are constructed of futures, options, stock swaps, and other instruments to approximate the benchmark index return.
 However, the underlying foundation is irrelevant to the investor; if the bank's strategy fails to match the index, the bank is on the hook for paying off the rest of the gains to the investor.

-ETNs brings the financial engineering technology of investment banks to the retail investor, providing access to markets and complex strategies that conventional retail investment products cannot achieve.
-For example, Barclays Banks in 2011 issued ETNs that allow investors to profit from increases in stock market volatility and another ETN that allows investors to profit from changes in the shape of the U.S. Treasury yield curve.
+ETNs bring the financial engineering technology of investment banks to the retail investor, providing access to markets and complex strategies that conventional retail investment products cannot achieve.
+For example, Barclays Bank in 2011 issued ETNs that allowed investors to profit from increases in stock market volatility and another ETN that allowed investors to profit from changes in the shape of the US Treasury yield curve.

 ETFs are subject to market risk, whereas ETNs are subject to both market risk and the credit risk of the investment bank issuing the ETN.
 Given the rapid implosion of the banking structure in the 2008 financial crisis, the credit risk issue should not be dismissed as irrelevant.
 Banks do collapse.